MartinaB91/project1-html-css/README.md

 [Google fonts](https://fonts.google.com/): Fonts used in headers and body text.

 [Pexels](https://www.pexels.com/sv-se/): The picture in the hero-image is from Pexels.

+[Reqtest](https://reqtest.com/testing-blog/how-to-write-effective-test-cases/): Used as guide for writing test cases.

 [w3scools image overlay](https://www.w3schools.com/howto/howto_css_image_overlay_title.asp): Used as a guide for creating the flower-name-image-overlay.